eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Evaluation

-\textbf{Testbed.} We evaluate eLLM and all baseline models on a server configured with eight NVIDIA A100 80GB GPUs and Intel(R) Xeon(R) Platinum 8369B CPU with 1 TB RAM.
-These GPUs are connected via NVLink thus don't have the PCIe contention when transferring data between GPU and CPU.
-We use PyTorch 2.4.0, CUDA Driver 12.4, and vLLM v0.5.5 for the evaluation.
-Moreover, we explore the performace of Prefill-decoding disaggregation system on a server with two NVIDIA L40S (48GB) GPUs and Intel Xeon(R) Gold 6462C with 2~TB RAM.
+\textbf{Testbed.} We evaluate eLLM and all baselines on a server configured with eight NVIDIA A100 (80GB) connected via NVLink and Intel(R) Xeon(R) Platinum 8369B CPU with 1 TB RAM.
+We use PyTorch 2.4.0, CUDA Driver 12.4, and vLLM v0.5.5.

-\textbf{Workloads.} We comprehensively evaluate eLLM under both online serving and offline inference scenarios employing popular real-world dataset (shareGPT~\cite{Sharegpt}) and synthetic datasets (fixed length with 2k-2k, 32k-2k).
-In the online serving scenario, the server is configured to issue requests following a Poisson process at varying arrival rates.
-In contrast, during offline inference, all requests are arrived at the beginning of the experiment~\cite{DBLP:vllm}.
+\textbf{Workloads.} eLLM is evaluated under both online serving and offline inference scenarios, employing popular real-world datasets (ShareGPT~\cite{Sharegpt}) and fixed-length datasets.
+In the online serving scenario, the server is configured to issue requests according to a Poisson process with varying arrival rates.
+In contrast, during offline inference, all requests arrive at the beginning of the experiment~\cite{DBLP:vllm}.

-\textbf{Metrics.} We evaluate eLLM on diverse metrics to demonstrate its effectiveness in LLM serving scenarios.
-For the online serving evaluation, we leverage TTFT, TPOT, output throughput, and goodput to fully illustrate the effectiveness of eLLM.
-The Goodput is defined as the maximum request rate that achieves 90\% SLO attainment rate~\cite{DBLP:DistServe}.
-Following the prior works~\cite{DBLP:loongserve}, we set the SLO constraint as 25 $\times$ TTFT and TPOT of request finished with no request contention (i.e. request rate 0.01 in our evaluation).
-For the offline inference scenario, we focus on the metric of total throughput, decode throughput, and maximum batch size.
+\textbf{Metrics.} For online serving evaluation: (1) \textbf{TTFT}, Time To First Token; (2) \textbf{TPOT}, Time Per Output Token; (3) \textbf{Output Throughput}, measured in tokens/s; and (4) \textbf{SLO Attainment}, representing the percentage of requests meeting latency requirements.
+SLO constraints are defined as 25$\times$ the TTFT and TPOT measured under no contention~\cite{DBLP:loongserve}.
+From SLO Attainment results, we can also derive goodput, defined as the maximum request rate that achieves 90\% SLO attainment~\cite{DBLP:DistServe}.
+For offline inference scenarios: (1) Total Throughput, measuring overall system processing capacity; (2) Decode Throughput, specifically measuring the decoding phase performance; and (3) Maximum Batch Size.